Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Quest Towards The Goal/The Quest Towards The Goal - A Guide Towards Flourishing and Abundant Life.md

 regulate
 homeostasis
 ranges of tolerance
-differenitate and align theology, philosphy, science, theory, technique and practice etc. think and act from Universally and Eternally (the wisdom and perspective of God ) think and act SpatioTemporally
+differentiate and align theology, philosophy, science, theory, technique and practice etc. think and act from Universally and Eternally (the wisdom and perspective of God ) think and act SpatioTemporally
 network